Westbury, New York: Geography

 According to the United States Census Bureau, the village has a total area of 2.3 sqmi, all land.

 Westbury is located about 18 mi east of Manhattan.

+Climate

+According to the Köppen climate classification, Westbury has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.

 Greater Westbury area

-In addition to Westbury Village itself, unincorporated regions surrounding its borders also use the Westbury name, including New Cassel, Salisbury (South Westbury) and parts of Jericho.
+In addition to Westbury Village itself, unincorporated regions surrounding its borders also use the Westbury name, including New Cassel, Salisbury (South Westbury), and parts of Jericho.
 For example, the Westbury Music Fair performing venue (now known as Flagstar at Westbury Music Fair), located in the Westbury postal zone, is part of the Jericho hamlet.

 The region is grouped under the name Greater Westbury, a region that also includes organizations with common interests, such as those in New Cassel.
-The school districts that serve the Greater Westbury region, based on the boundaries, are Westbury (including New Cassel) (Westbury Union District) and East Meadow (Clark District).
-The only homes zoned for East Meadow Schools are actually located in the Hamlet of Salisbury, which is in the Town of Hempstead.
+The school districts that serve the Greater Westbury region, based on the boundaries, are the Westbury Union Free School District (including New Cassel) and the East Meadow Union Free School District.
+The only homes zoned for East Meadow Schools are actually located in the Hamlet of Salisbury (located within the Town of Hempstead), and are zoned for that district's W. T. Clark High School.